Katert/COVID19-Tracker/README.md

 -Add 'report issue' page<br/>
 -Add 'contact' page<br/>

-Preview can be found at: https://katert.github.io/covid19-tracker/<br />
+Preview can be found at: https://katert.github.io/covid19-tracker/ (not optimized for mobile devices yet, view on desktop)<br/>

 Created by Wesley Kater.